 The UK is now a smartphone society.
 We’re spending two hours online on our smartphones every day; twice as long as laptops and PCs.
-If you factor that fact with Google’s April 21st 2015 mobile-friendly update ignoring the mobile market is a very risky business.
-It is now considered the common practice to make a website mobile-friendly (responsive design).
+If you factor that with the upcoming mobile-first indexing update from Google, ignoring the mobile market is a very risky business.
+It’s now considered the common practice to make a website mobile-friendly (responsive design).

 Responsive Web Design is a collection of techniques that allow a website to flex and adapt to the size of the screen it’s being viewed on.
 Someone opening your site on a small smartphone could be shown on the same site as the person opening it on their laptop etc. For many businesses, it may even make sense to design your website “mobile-first”.

 “Day by day, the number of devices, platforms, and browsers that need to work with your site grows.
 Responsive web design represents a fundamental shift in how we’ll build websites for the decade to come.” – Jeffrey Veen